On this page

 Payroll Tax

-Identify employers (or groups of employers) whose wages exceed the threshold and have failed to register with RevenueSA.
+We will identify employers or groups whose wages exceed the payroll tax threshold but who have not registered with RevenueSA.

-Audit registered clients with a focus on contractors, rebate schemes and grouping provisions.
+Audits will continue for registered clients, with a focus on contractors, rebate schemes and grouping provisions.

 Stamp Duty